You checked your tracking and it says “tendered for delivery.” Your package still hasn’t shown up. So what’s actually happening here?

 As a result, parcels are more likely to be delivered by a subcontractor to relieve the courier service.

-It is, therefore, important to plan for peak shipping times by working with an experienced logistics partner who uses multiple shipping partners and allows for different shipping services as part of larger contingency plans.
+It is, therefore, important to plan for peak shipping times by working with an experienced logistics partner with multiple shipping partners and with allowance for different shipping services as part of larger contingency plans.

 Choose consistent shipping carriers:

-Make sure you compare different courier companies carefully and find one that offers different shipping options at competitive prices.
+Make sure to compare different courier companies carefully and find one that offers different shipping options at competitive prices.

-Vehicle fleet and delivery infrastructure must be taken into account here.
+Vehicle fleet and delivery infrastructure must also be taken into account here.

-Make sure you work with carriers (many of them) who have the resources to manage the shipping and delivery process based on volume flows and flows.
+Make sure you work with multiple carriers who have the resources to manage the shipping and delivery process based on volume flows and flows.

 Consider industry ratings and reputation to gauge the quality of their service.